11 Big things to see in New South Wales (NSW)

 The Big Banana

-Another beautiful big structure is the Big Banana.
-The Big Banana, built in the year 1964, was the first big structure created in Australia.
-It was created as a promotional signage for the banana stall that hosts the Big Banana.
-The structure of the Big Banana is in Coffs Harbour city in NSW.
+Another captivating colossal creation is the Big Banana.
+Constructed in 1964, it holds the distinction of being the inaugural large-scale structure in Australia.
+Originating as a promotional sign for the banana stall it proudly hosts, the Big Banana graces the city of Coffs Harbour in NSW.

 The Big Crocodile

-There are two big crocodiles in Australia, one is in Western Australia (WA) and the other in NSW.
-The Big Crocodile in NSW is in the Australian Reptile Park.
-The Australian Reptile Park is located in Somersby.
+Australia is home to two prominent big crocodiles, one in Western Australia (WA) and the other in NSW.
+The Big Crocodile in NSW can be found at the Australian Reptile Park, nestled in Somersby.

 The Big Oyster

-The Big Oyster is a car dealership building in Taree.
-The structure was created in celebration of the oysters found in the region.
+The Big Oyster stands as a distinctive car dealership building in Taree, serving as a unique tribute to the abundance of oysters in the region.

 The Big Turtle